-Term Description Hazard A situation or thing that has the potential to harm a person.
+Term Description Also, an electrical installation is a group of items of electrical equipment that- are permanently electrically connected together; and are used to generate electricity at a voltage greater than extra low voltage; and do not include items that are works of an electricity entity.
+Energised (live) Connected to a source of electrical supply or subject to hazardous induced or capacitive voltages.
+Hazard A situation or thing that has the potential to harm a person.
 Hazards at work may include noisy machinery, a moving forklift, chemicals, electricity, working at heights, a repetitive job, bullying and violence at the workplace.
-Isolated Disconnected from all possible sources of electricity supply and thereby rendered incapable of being made energised without premeditated and deliberate action. Мау 'May' indicates an optional course of action.
-Must 'Must' indicates a legal requirement exists that must be complied with.
+Isolated Disconnected from all possible sources of electricity supply and thereby rendered incapable of being made energised without premeditated and deliberate action.
+May 'May' indicates an optional course of action.
+Must 'Must' indicates a legal requirement exists that must be complie with.
 Person conducting a business or undertaking (PCBU) A PCBU is an umbrella concept which intends to capture all types of working arrangements or relationships.
-A PCBU includes a: company unincorporated body or association sole trader or self-employed person.
+A PCBU includes a: companyunincorporated body or associationsole trader or self-employed person.
 Individuals who are in a partnership that is conducting a business will individually and collectively be a PCBU.
 Risk The possibility harm (death, injury or illness) might occur when exposed to a hazard.
 Safety Switch A safety switch means a device intended to isolate supply to protected circuits, socket outlets or electrical equipment in the event of a current flow to earth that exceeds a predetermined value.
 The safety switch may be fixed or portable.
 Should 'Should' indicates a recommended course of action.
 Socket outlet A device for detachably connecting electrically operated equipment to a power supply.
 The term 'socket outlet' includes a cord-extension socket attached to a flexible cord that is permanently connected to installation wiring.

-Voltage Voltage means the difference of potential normally existing between conductors and conductors and earth as follows: Extra-low voltage means voltage that does not exceed 50 volts root mean square (RMS) alternating current (50 V AC RMS) or 120 volts ripple-free direct current (120 V ripple-free DC).
+Term Description Voltage Voltage means the difference of potential normally existing between conductors and conductors and earth as follows: Extra-low voltage means voltage that does not exceed 50 volts root mean square (RMS) alternating current (50 V AC RMS) or 120 volts ripple-free direct current (120 V ripple-free DC).
 Low voltage means voltage that exceeds extra-low voltage and does not exceed 1000 volts RMS alternating current (1000 V AC RMS.) or 1500 volts ripple free direct current (1500 V ripple free DC.).

-Term Description High voltage means voltage that exceeds low voltage.
+High voltage means voltage that exceeds low voltage.
 Volunteer association A group of volunteers working together for one or more community purposes where none of the volunteers, whether alone or jointly with any other volunteers, employs any person to carry out work for the volunteer association.
 Work group A group of workers established to facilitate the representation of workers by one or more health and safety representatives.
 A work group may be all workers at a workplace but it may also be appropriate to split a workplace into multiple work groups where workers share similar work conditions or are exposed to similar risks and hazards (e.g. all workers on night shift).
 Worker Any person who carries out work for a person conducting a business or undertaking, including work as an employee, contractor or subcontractor (or their employee), self-employed person, outworker, apprentice or trainee, work experience student, employee of a labour hire company placed with a 'host employer' or a volunteer.
 Workplace Any place where work is carried out for a business or undertaking and includes any place where a worker goes, or is likely to be, while at work.
 This may include offices, factories, shops, construction sites, vehicles, ships, aircraft or other mobile structures on land or water.